vengi-voxel/vengi/docs/thumbnailer/Index.md

 ## Windows Explorer

-There is a [pull request](https://github.com/mgerhardy/vengi/pull/92>) already (but it's not yet finished and would need the help of a windows developer).
+There is a `voxelthumb.dll` that must get registered via `regsvr32 /s voxelthumb.dll`.

 > You can still run this application from the windows command line to generate thumbnail images of your voxel models.
 See the [examples](Examples.md) for more details.